Hotchkiss gun: Other guns

 Hotchkiss also produced a range of light naval guns and, in the 1930s, anti-tank guns.
-The naval guns which originated in the 1880s were mostly 3-pounders and 6-pounders and originally were widely used (by Britain, Russia, and the United States amongst others) for close-up defence of major warships against small craft armed with the newly invented locomotive torpedo.
+The naval guns which originated in the 1880s were mostly 3-pounders and 6-pounders and originally were widely used (by Britain, Russia, and the United States amongst others) for close-up defense of major warships against small craft armed with the newly invented locomotive torpedo.
 When improvements in torpedo range made them obsolete in this role, they continued to be used as small-craft armament up to and including World War II.
 In World War I the British motor gunboats which won naval supremacy from the Germans on Lake Tanganyika were armed with the Hotchkiss 3-pounder.
 The Hotchkiss 6-pounder was adopted by the British army for the first tanks.
 During World War II the 6-pounder was the main weapon of the early units of the numerous and successful Fairmile D Motor Torpedo Boats of the Royal Navy, not being entirely replaced by more modern weapons until 1945.